AnuragAmbuj/locke-and-key/README.md

 # locke-and-key
-Starting out, Learning and beginning to implement Concurrent and Parallel stuctures in Java
+Starting out, learning and beginning to implement concurrent and parallel structures in Java